 In N-channel jfet, we basically diffuse two smaller pieces of p-type material on either sides of the middle part while in P-channel Jfet we diffuse two smaller pieces of n-type material on either side of the middle part, forming p-n junction.
 The two p-n junctions forming diodes or gates are connected internally and a common terminal called the gate terminal is brought out.
 At the two ends of the channel, two ohmic electrical connections are made; one lead is called the source terminal and other is called the drain terminal denoted as S and D.

-Schematic symbols of n channel and p channel Jfet is shown above.
+Schematic symbols of n channel and p channel is shown above.
 The vertical line in the symbol may be thought of channel and source and a drain connected to the line.
 When the gate junction is forward biased, the direction of the arrow at the gate side indicates the direction in which the gate current flows.
-In n-channel and p-channel JFET, the arrow at the junction is points inside and outside the device.
+In n-channel and p-channel JFET, the arrow at the junction points inside and outside the device respectively.

 (i) Mosfet configurations: